tpatnala/mslearn-ai-information-extraction/Instructions/Labs/04-custom-doc-intelligence-model.md

    code appsettings.json
     ```

-1. Edit the configuration file with the following values:
+1. In the pane containing the Azure portal, on the **Overview** page for your Document Intelligence resource, select **Click here to manage keys** to see the endpoint and keys for your resource.
+Then edit the configuration file with the following values:
-    - Your Document Intelligence endpoint.
+    - Your Document Intelligence endpoint
-    - Your Document Intelligence key.
+    - Your Document Intelligence key
-    - The Model ID generated you provided when training your model.
-You can find this on the **Models** page of the Document Intelligence Studio.
+    - The Model ID you specified when training your model

 1. After you've replaced the placeholders, within the code editor, use the **CTRL+S** command to save your changes and then use the **CTRL+Q** command to close the code editor while keeping the cloud shell command line open.